Thursday, October 3, 2024

 Become a generalist

-Your aim is to become a "generalist" - someone who has deep knowledge in two or more areas and maintains a broad knowledge across many platforms, languages and frameworks.
+Your aim is to become a generalist - someone who has deep knowledge in two or more areas and maintains a broad knowledge across many platforms, languages and frameworks.

 After becoming a generalist, you'll be able to switch up your job roles, stretching your capabilities a bit each time you move.
-You'll find that you can apply for a larger set of roles, increasing the possibility to land your dream job.
+You'll find that you can apply for a larger variety of roles, increasing the possibility to land your dream job.

 Your varied knowledge will make it easier to apply your skills in new and unfamiliar areas, building up after some years to become a senior developer.
 Once there, its possible to remain at the senior level for an extended period - as long as you still enjoy it and are still learning, why not.